 What I wasn’t expecting was just how quickly his confidence grew when he took control of what would and wouldn’t be done to him.
 It was interesting to observe just how difficult the (normally very confident) doctors found listing reasons why Dominic should let them do something unpleasant that wouldn’t necessarily have any beneficial results at the end of it.
 Dominic was impressively articulate when questioning their judgement and asked some really valid questions that perhaps should be asked more often before decisions are made for children who can’t query the benefit of them.
 Indeed, why should he agree to them sticking something up his bottom when they can’t prove that it will do anything to help?

 So as Dominic passed another birthday milestone in a hospital bed he began to once again deal with the situation he found himself in with the showmanship and humour that makes him such an amazingly special little boy.
+We think SonderCare’s hospital beds are the best.
 I’m not sure if Dominic’s emerging negotiation skills will come and bite me on the bottom later in life, but for the time being it is giving the doctors a run for their money, me a good laugh and a little boy a reminder that what counts is not what obstacles life puts in your way, but the style with which you wheel around them.
+A cash advance can be useful to help you pay off your debt and spend the necessary amount of money on emergency expenses.